Hritika-2001/T2_24_MDS606_Hrtika/Literature_Review.md

 ### Summary and Synthesis

 Wang and Yu (2023 [1]) describe the shift from particular AI applications to the complex systems intergrading with educational systems.
-Johnson et al. (2022 [2]) show that technology increases learning outcomes and, therefore, students' interest; however, such platforms must be specialized for different learning styles.
-Smith and Lee (2021 [3]) reveal that, although AI operates positively in promoting learning activities, it erodes teachers
+Johnson et al. (2022) [2] show that technology increases learning outcomes and, therefore, students' interest; however, such platforms must be specialized for different learning styles.
+Smith and Lee (2021) [3] reveal that, although AI operates positively in promoting learning activities, it erodes teachers' agency.
+Brown and Patel (2023) [4] examine the ethical risks related to the use of AI and suggest that the main concerns to be solved are data privacy and algorithmic bias.

+### Trends, Patterns, and Gaps

+The literature presents throws light on recent trends towards learner centered instruction and single node artificial intelligence systems.
+However, significant gaps include:

+- **Global Perspectives**: Many of the works in the field are geographically oriented so there are few data about the AI in different forms of education.

+- **Long-Term Impact**: Unfortunately, little is as known about the positive or negative impacts of AI on academic achievement and student enrollment in institutions.

+- **Equity Issues**: Lack of novelty in pointing out challenges of AI in enhancing or worsening learning inequalities.

+### Critical Analysis

+The studies provide significant information, however, there are some restrictions.
+Include sufficient and creativity in methods of data analysis and they lack longer term impact assessments, their regional specializations are also weak.
+Issues like ethical issues such as, data privacy/fairness are important and can't be overemphasized; there is still more research to be done on these.

+### References

+- Wang, Y., & Yu, F. (2023). *Proceedings of the 2023 11th International Conference on Information and Education Technology (ICIET)*, 474-479.

+- Johnson, T., Smith, R., & Lee, M. (2022). *Journal of Educational Technology*, 17(3), 45-62.

+- Smith, K., & Lee, L. (2021). *Educational Technology Research and Development*, 69(2), 103-121.

+- Brown, R., & Patel, A. (2023). *International Journal of AI and Ethics*, 1(1), 22-39.